HighGrain · Thinking

 AMBIT-5 · Alignment Mechanics ~8 min read

 Every organisation that has been running IT for more than a few years has architecture debt.
-Most do not know how much.
-That gap — between the debt that exists and the debt that is acknowledged — is one of the most consequential blind spots in IT governance.
+Most of them don’t know how much.

 Architecture debt is the accumulated cost of past shortcuts.
 Every time a project used a deprecated technology because it was faster.
+Every time a system was built outside approved integration patterns because the approved approach would have taken too long.
 Every time a solution was approved with known deviations from IT Standards because the business need was urgent.
-Every time an integration was built outside approved patterns because the approved approach would have taken too long.
-Each of those decisions was rational at the time.
-Each created a future cost that is now larger than the original saving.
+Every one of those decisions was a debt.
+It will cost more to fix later than it would have cost to do right in the first place.

-Like financial debt, architecture debt is not inherently a failure.
-Sometimes taking on debt for a valid business reason is the correct decision — delivering a tactical solution now to meet an urgent need, while planning to invest in the strategic solution later.
-The problem is not debt.
-The problem is undisclosed debt: deviations that are not formally recorded, not estimated for remediation cost, and not tracked against a remediation plan.
+Like financial debt, architecture debt is not inherently wrong.
+Sometimes borrowing is the rational choice — implementing a tactical solution now to meet an urgent business need, while planning to invest in the strategic solution later.
+The problem is not the debt; it is undisclosed debt.

-Undisclosed debt accumulates silently.
-Future initiatives consume more effort because the landscape they must work with is messier than it appears.
-Integration projects take longer because data models do not align cleanly.
-Security improvements are harder because authentication patterns are inconsistent.
-The total cost of IT delivery quietly rises, and nobody quite understands why — because the source of the friction was never made visible.
+Undisclosed architecture debt accumulates silently.
+Future initiatives consume more effort because the landscape they have to work with is messier than it should be.
+Integration projects take longer because the data models don’t align cleanly.
+Security improvements are harder because the authentication patterns are inconsistent.
+The total cost of the portfolio quietly rises, and nobody quite understands why.

 The Architecture Debt Register